-I don't have any specific information about Ahrens and Ott so I can not appraise the items for you.
-I think the bigger questions to ask yourself are “what are these vintage items worth to me?” and “how hard will I be using them?”
+I don't have any specific information about Ahrens and Ott so I can't appraise the items for you.
+I think the bigger questions to ask yourself is “what are these vintage items worth to me?” and “how hard will I be using them?”

 Let’s consider the following:

 Durability: Restored faucets and refinished clawfoot tubs require more care and thoughtful use than their new counterparts.
 The restored faucets will, at a minimum, need new washers over time.
 You will need to be careful using the faucets so you don’t break items like porcelain handles and the more fragile interior components.
 Of course, if you do break the faucet, you will be paying top dollar to get parts and have the item repaired.
 Refinished tubs are usually only warranted for 1-5 years because most refinishing materials just don’t stand up over time – especially under heavy use.
 You also have to be very careful when cleaning a refinished tub as harsh chemicals will destroy the finish.